 entrants are required to have in their possession at each event the official factory shop manual for the make and model of their car(s) in order to verify standard components and configurations.

-Each car must conform stritly to its standard configuration as delivered to U.S. buyers by the manufacturer except where these rules allow or require specific modifications.
+Each car must conform strictly to its standard configuration as delivered to U.S. buyers by the manufacturer except where these rules allow or require specific modifications.

 Roll Cage - Must be a welded cage” … “The roll cage must be fabricated from seamless mild steel tubing, bolted or welded to the chassis.